TIE-WebD/ignyt/README.md

 The functionalities which were not working are now made functional. the home page layout is almost done!!

 ----3rd commit----
 The website homepage is made responsive.
 And also we included the second page i.e., menu page using Cards.
+The menu page is also made responsive.